jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-tips-for-your-k8s-ckad-exam-part3-configuration.markdown

 {% include remember.markdown content="The same can be done with Secret using `secret` instead of `configMap`." %}

+It is also possible to map specific name/value pairs of a Secret or Config Map to a path.
+See below

+{% highlight yaml %}
+{% include examples/secret-volume-item.yaml %}
+{% endhighlight %}

+{% highlight shell %}
+kubectl exec my-pod-4 -it -n jmcf -- cat /etc/foo/credentials/username.conf
+{% endhighlight %}

 ## Volumes

+### PersistentVolumes

+How to create a persistent volume

+### PersistentVolumeClaims

+### Declaring and mounting Pod Volumes

+### Transient Volumes

+How to

 ## ⏭️ Next in this series